Free consultations and case assessments are available by appointment. Off-hours and weekend appointments are available.

 • 35% – 50% of the time married for couples married for more than 20 years

 The calculation based on the duration of the marriage can be treated by a judge as a jumping-off point when deciding the duration of alimony.
-A judge can also use other factors (N.Y.
-Dom.
-Rel.
-Law § 236(6)(e) (2022)) to determine how long they can award alimony:
+Courts are not required to follow them but often use them unless circumstances justify a deviation.

 • Age and health of each spouse